Dana Vrajitoru

 should return 8.

-b. (*A3) The second should be called best-fit and it should return the element of the list that best fits the value.
+b. (*A3) (not optional) The second should be called best-fit and it should return the element of the list that best fits the value.
 For this, you have to look for the smallest value in the list that is larger than or equal to the value.
 Do not use the built-in function sort, nor sort the list in some other way.
 The solution should be linear and sorting is worse than linear.

 For example,